 My name is Dr. Shane McLoughlin and I am a psychologist interested in morality and character, disruptive innovation, and human flourishing.
 I currently work at the Jubilee Centre for Character and Virtues at the University of Birmingham in England.

 Teaching: I spent two years working in a school helping to teach functional living skills to children with autism before moving to the UK to study, earning my PhD in 2019.
-I have taught psychology, research methods, and statistics at three different universities, and am a Fellow of the Higher Education Academy.
+I have taught across a range of different degree types including psychology, education, character education, and criminology at both undergraduate and postgraduate levels.

 Things I love:

-Data – it’s how good scientists make informed decisions that will help more people.
+Data: It’s how good scientists make informed decisions that will help more people.